 - The remainder of the allotted time will be used for oral critiques of the piece.
 The president will choose a person to begin the critiques (usually a person to one side of the author), and then each successive member in the circle will have an opportunity to critique, as time permits.

 - Members who do not have anything to add to the critique may pass, however each member is strongly encouraged to participate, albeit briefly.

-- A timekeeper will be appointed by the president to keep track of the time allotted to each author.
+- The president will serve as the timekeeper to maintain the flow of the meeting.
 To stay on track, critiquing must end when the allotted time has run out.

 - Offer positive encouragement as well as constructive criticism.

 - Be specific about problems you see in the piece so the author can correct them.
 Be specific about suggestions for improvement.

 - Do not argue with the author about theology.